hkad98/gooddata-dbt-metrics/README.md

 ## dbt metrics

-You can change dbt metrics in [dbt models directory](bootstrap/data_transformation/models/).
-When you update metrics all you need to do is to run the following commands:
+You can change dbt metrics in [dbt model schema file](bootstrap/data_transformation/models/order_lines/schema.yml).
+When you update metrics all you need to do is to run the following commands in [data_transformation](bootstrap/data_transformation/) folder:

 ```bash
 # install dependencies